henrik/thepugautomatic.com-eleventy/src/site/posts/2025-07-11-synchronise-variant-inventory-quantity-with-shopify-flow.md

 If you want to limit this only to certain items (certain collections, certain metafields etc), click "Then", select "Condition", and add that condition.

-If you want this to apply to every item in your store with variants, don't add a condition.
+If you want this to apply to *every* item with variants in your store, don't add a condition.

 ### Action: For each loop